India seeks precision in monsoon forecasting by 2017

-NEW DELHI India has roped in almost all the world's major weather forecasters in its effort to accurately forecast monsoon rains in the next four years, director-general of the state-run India Meteorological Department (IMD) said, raising prospects for a rise of up to 15 percent in farm output.
+NEW DELHI, April 17 India has roped in almost all the world's major weather forecasters in its effort to accurately forecast monsoon rains in the next four years, the country's top weather official said, raising prospects for a rise of up to 15 percent in farm output.

 Getting monsoon forecasts right is essential for Asia's third-biggest economy, of nearly $2 trillion.
 Agriculture, employing more than half India's population of 1.2 billion, contributes about 15 percent to this figure.